curious-bigcat/data_nxt_snfl/README.md

-## EY Data Next — Governance, Glossary, and Lineage Toolkit
+## SNFL Data nxt — Governance, Glossary, and Lineage Toolkit

 This project provides a Streamlit-based UI to explore Snowflake objects, generate a business glossary using AI, and design data lineage diagrams.
 It also includes Snowflake SQL to provision a demo environment with roles, warehouses, schemas, raw tables, stages, and harmonized/analytics/semantic layer views.